Tag Archives: poems

 Photo credit: Fuzheado

-The Last Corinthians
+The Last Corinthians – guest poet

-I’m delighted to share three poems by Matthew Paul from his new collection with Crooked Spire Press.
+I’m delighted to share poems by Matthew Paul from his new collection with Crooked Spire Press.
 The poems demonstrate Matthew’s ‘unflinching clarity’, and his ‘fierce attention to detail’.
 His biography follows the poems and there you can also find a link to his own website.

 Spent Matches